Green-Software-Foundation/patterns/patterns/caching-static-data-when-transferring.md

 1.0

 ## Submitted By
-Sarah Hsu
+Sarah Hsu (@greenhsu123)

 ## Published Date
 TBD

 ## Intent
-Caching static data instead of transferring ot
+Caching static data instead of transferring it over the network

 ## Tags
 Cloud, Networking, Cloud Engineer, Small

 ## Problem
-From an energy-efficiency perspective, it's better to reduce network traffic by more efficient to read the data locally than accessing it remotely over the network.
+From an energy-efficiency perspective, it's better to reduce network traffic by reading the data locally than by accessing it remotely over the network.

 It's better to shorten the distance a network packet travels so that less energy is required to transmit it.
 Similarly, from an embodied carbon perspective, we are more efficient with hardware when a network packet traverses through less computing equipment.